-Eligibility: All students who are currently enrolled in, or who graduated any time during calendar year 2012 from, a Texas law school are eligible.
-No jointly written submissions or papers previously published, or accepted for publication, in any form will be considered.
+Eligibility: All students who are currently enrolled in, or who graduated anytime during calendar years 2014 or 2015 from a Texas law school are eligible.
+No jointly written submissions or papers previously published or accepted for publication in any form, will be considered.

 Judging Criteria: Submissions will be judged based on the quality, clarity, originality, and organization of the work.

-• Cover Page.
-Each submission must contain a cover page in a separate document (for submission purposes) including:
+(1) Cover Page.
+Each submission must contain a cover page in a separate document (for submission purposes) that includes:

 • Title of submission;